 Both Ubuntu and Mint also have their own app stores that make it easy to find and download new software.
 Gnome software (previously Ubuntu’s Software Center) comes with Ubuntu and Mint also offers Mint Software Manager(also responsible for updates) which is usually mistaken as a system tool instead of an app store.
 Both stores provide you with a ton of open source software for you to download and use.

 There are ten different official flavors of Ubuntu listed on their website.
-Besides the Unity desktop, you have alternatives that have their default DEs to GNOME, KDE, LXDE, XFCE, MATE, and MythTV.
-There are also specialized distributions including Edubuntu for education community, Ubuntu Studio for multimedia production.
+Besides the Gnome desktop, you have alternatives that have their default DEs KDE, LXDE, XFCE, MATE, and MythTV.
+There are also specialized distributions including Edubuntu for the education community, Ubuntu Studio for multimedia production.
 There’s also Ubuntu Kylin for Chinese users.
-Linux Mint on the other hand comes in four main distros.
+Linux Mint, on the other hand, comes in four main distros.
 There’s Cinnamon, MATE, KDE, and XFCE.

 Customization (default flavor)

 One great thing about Linux is the amount of customization it allows.
 With Ubuntu, most of this has been done away with in recent releases.
-You are quite limited on what you can tweak.
-Mint on the other hand has lots of settings that allow you to tweak everything down to the very little details of your interface.
-It customization is your thing, Mint does it way better.
+You are quite limited to what you can tweak.
+Mint, on the other hand, has lots of settings that allow you to tweak everything down to the very little details of your interface.
+Its customization is your thing, Mint does it way better.

 Performance (default flavor)

 Both Ubuntu and Linux Mint have a lot going for them and choosing one over the other.
 The main difference between the two is how they are implemented in terms of the User Interface and support.
-Between the default flavors, (Ubuntu Unity and Mint Cinnamon), it is not easy recommending one over the other.
-Ubuntu suffered a great deal of backlash due to Unity even though it is considered the more modern of the two, whilst Cinnamon is considered the more traditional but looks a bit old-fashioned.
+Between the default flavors, (Ubuntu and Mint Cinnamon), it is not easy recommending one over the other.
+Ubuntu suffered a great deal of backlash due to Unity (though it has now switched back to gnome) even though it is considered the more modern of the two, whilst Cinnamon is considered the more traditional but looks a bit old-fashioned.

-Based on the arguments I have outlined for either distros, I have provide a scorecard for them.
+Based on the arguments I have outlined for either distro, I have provided a scorecard for them.

 So, what do you think?
-Do you think Ubuntu with Unity is better than Mint?
-Are there stuff I should have talked about?
+Do you think Ubuntu is better than Mint?
+Is there stuff I should have talked about?
 Let us know in the comments.